wowwood/HHI-Site/README.md

 # HHI Gallery Website

-This website is built with [Hugo](https://gohugo.io/) and uses the [Gallery](https://themes.gohugo.io/themes/hugo-theme-gallery/) theme
+This website is built with [Hugo](https://gohugo.io/) and uses the [Gallery](https://themes.gohugo.io/themes/hugo-theme-gallery/) theme.
+However, the homepage has been entirely redesigned and customized.
+See below for details.

 ## Did you update git submodules?